-Table 8 B.B-Summary of Methodology Use d to Prepare Estimates of Imports o f Goods and Services Line in NIPA Component Current-dol lar estimates group 4.2 Benchmark-year and nonbenchmark- year estimates Current quarterly estimates Quantity and price estimates (Quantity estimate prepared by deflating with price index unless otherwise indicated) of U.S. Airline Operators' Foreign Revenues and Expenses (BE-37), and Statistics Canada data on the number of Canadian air travelers and their airfare expenditures.
-Other (truck freight, space freight, rail freight, pipeline freight, rail port) : truck freight from Bureau of Transportation Statistics (BTS), space freight from the Federal Aviation Administration Commercial Space Transportation Year in review, rail freight from U.S. Surface Transportation Board, pipeline freight from company data, rail port from Statistics Canada. of foreign visitors by air (excluding Canada), based on monthly enplanements data reported by Airlines for America or on monthly revenue passenger miles data reported by individual airlines; for average airfares (including airfares for Canadian travelers), based on the BLS export price index for passenger fares; and for Canadian air travelers, based on the \$US/\$Canadian exchange rate.
+Line in NIPA Component to Prepare Estimates of Imports tables 4.2.4B, 4.2.5B Component Benchmark-year and nonbenchmark- year estimates Current quarterly estimates Quantity and price estimates (Quantity estimate prepared by deflating with price index unless otherwise indicated) Federal Aviation Administration Commercial Space Transportation Year in review, rail freight from U.S. Surface Transportation Board, pipeline freight from company data, rail port from Statistics Canada.
+Air passenger transport : Same as for annual estimates subject to source data availability.
+Missing source data are extrapolated as follows: For average airfares for all countries except Canada, based on the BLS import price index for passenger fares.
+For average airfares for Canada, based on the growth rate of the number of U.S. air travelers to Canada from Statistics Canada data.
 Other: For third estimate, same as for annual estimates.
-For second and advance estimates, for truck freight, BTS data extrapolated based on Census data on goods exports and imports; for space freight (satellite launch services), FAA data; for rail freight, and data from Statistics Canada and U.S. Surface Transportation Board; for pipeline freight, company data, 44 Travel (for all purposes including education) travelers overseas, Office of Travel and Tourism Industries data on average expenditures from its Survey of International Air Travelers, Statistics Canada data on the number of U.S. travelers to Canada and their expenditures, and Bank of Mexico data on expenditures of U.S. travelers in Mexico. travelers overseas, based on foreign Other business and Other personal travel: BEA w eighted average of foreign CPIs for all items, adjusted by exchange rates.
-Expenditures of seasonal, border and other short-term w orkers: BEA w eighted average of foreign CPIs for all items, adjusted by exchange rates.
-Education-related travel: BEA w eighted average of foreign CPIs for all items adjusted by exchange rates.
-Health-related travel: extrapolated based on CPI for hospitals and related services.
+For second and advance estimates, for truck freight, BTS data extrapolated based on Census data on goods exports and imports; for space freight (satellite launch services), FAA data; for rail freight, and data from Statistics Canada and U.S. Surface Transportation Board; for pipeline freight, company data, 159-166 Travel (for all purposes including education) travelers overseas, International Trade Administration National Travel and Tourism Office (NTTO) data on average expenditures from its Survey of International Air Travelers (SIAT), Statistics Canada data on expenditures by U.S. travelers in Canada, and Mexico's National Institute of Statistics and Geography (INEGI) data on expenditures of U.S. travelers in Mexico.
+Missing source data are extrapolated as follows: for the number of U.S. travelers overseas to all countries except Mexico, forecast using an ARIMA model; for